 Q: Can a function have no real zeros?

 A: Yes, a function can have no real zeros.
-For example, the function f(x) = x² + 1 has no real zeros because x² is always non-negative, so x² + 1 is always greater than zero.
-However, it does have complex zeros: x = i and x = -i.
+To give you an idea, the function f(x) = x² + 1 has no real zeros because x² is always non-negative, so x² + 1 is always greater than zero.
+Even so, it does have complex zeros: x = i and x = -i.

 Q: How do I find the zeros of a piecewise function?